LockeBirdsey/TwET/README.md

 5. Press "Setup"
 6. Press "Build for X"
 7. Done

+## Who is TwEGeT (for)?
+- People who aren't familiar or overly confident with turning Twine stories into executables
+- People who are primarily authors and have little-to-no idea how to deal with the CLI
+- People who are sick of having to get other people to generate executables because they have system X
+- People who are a bit tired of dealing with all the idiosyncrasies of the different tools used (that's me!)

 ## Why is TwEGeT?
 Deploying Twine stories is usually dead simple (heck, they're HTML files).